dylanjohnson/testing-angular-apps/doc/Unit.md

 It might be mislabelling Karma to call it a "Unit Testing" tool, since it can also run E2E tests (and before Protractor, it was used for running angular "scenarios"), but I only use Karma for Unit Testing, so there you are.

+# Mocking Server Results
+The most common approach is to use `$httpBackend` like [they do in Phonecat](https://github.com/angular/angular-phonecat/blob/master/test/unit/controllersSpec.js#L21) and declare what you want your mocked result to be inline.
+This has the advantage of keeping unit tests focused on the specific use case.

+You can alsowrite some mock implementations of your repositories, like `myApp.service('userRepository')` and `myApp.service('userRepositoryMock')`, then flip mocking on or off in a configuration model, as described in this [first google result](http://flippinawesome.org/2013/09/09/mocking-server-dependencies-in-javascript-and-angularjs/) for "angularjs mocking server results".
+This is more for enabling work with unfinished or unavailable services, though, instead of testing.
+And, it would be better to use a decorator on repositories that you want to mock, then just comment them in or out, so you can use some real services and other mock services.

+# Jasmine Spies, or Handling JavaScript Like Interfaces in Classical Languages

 # Examples